ukb-dt/who-03/index.md

 ## A Simple, Scalable Intro: From Human Intelligence to WHO-India’s Living Forest

-Your instinct is **exact**—strip the waveform to its spine, let the forest breathe through structure, not ornament.
-No Bantu glyphs on the first slide.
-No topology diagrams.
 Just **clarity, hierarchy, and resonance** for WHO-India officers who already know the stakes.
 This intro isn't a pitch.
 It's a **mirror**.
 They see their own process, then see it *augmented*—not replaced.

-Here’s your **three-panel, 90-second intro**, drop-in ready for Day 1, 9:00 AM sharp.
+Here’s our **three-panel, 90-second intro**, drop-in ready for Day 1, 9:00 AM sharp.
 One slide per panel.
 Zero jargon.
 Maximum signal.

 ---